hephil/convex_caustics/Readme.md

 The method makes some simplifying assumptions and approximations.
 Among others:
 - The light source is assumed to be directional.
 This causes each pixel of the image to appear as a dot in the projected image, rather than filling out the image when the lens is lit by a small light source like a phone flash.
-- A simplified refraction calculation is used to compute the surface distribution that determines the shape.
-This leads to some warping of the final image.
+- A fixed distance between lense and wall is assumed.
+This leads to some warping of the final image when not at the same ratio of lense size and distance.
 - Fresnel reflectivity and second-order light interactions are ignored.
 This results in some minor stray lights.

 ## Build Instructions